PattaranonDetnan/234-test-issue/.github/ISSUE_TEMPLATE/newtemplate.md

 ---
-name: NewBugReport
+name: NewTemplate
 about: this is bug report
-title: "[Bug]: "
+title: "[Bug]: Title"
 labels: bug
 assignees: ''